mezhanglei/react-easy-formrender/README.md

   - ~~remove the `dependencies` property~~ and instead inject the form values `formvalues` to the widget component automatically.
   - ~~change api of `RenderFormChildren` component~~
 - v1.x:
-  - Change the method of the form control
+  - Change the method of the form component
   - ~~Change `component` and `props` in schema to `widget` and `widgetProps`~~
   - ~~change `render` in schema to `readOnlyWidget` and `readOnlyRender`~~
   - Version matching react-easy-formcore version 1.1.x or higher